 ATTESTATION

-I hereby declare that this project ENHANCING NETWORK INTRUSION DETECTION SYSTEMS USING ENSEMBLE LEARNING AND FEATURE SELECTION TECHNIQUES was carried out by Agbontaen Kelvin Osarodion (PSC1808763) and it is a record of my project work in the Department of Computer Sciences, Faculty of Physical Science, University of Benin City, Benin City, in partial fulfilment of a Bachelor of Science in Computer Science degree.
+I hereby declare that this project PROFILING MACHINE LEARNING ALGORITHMS FOR NETWORK INTRUSION DETECTION was carried out by Agbontaen Kelvin Osarodion (PSC1808763) and it is a record of my project work in the Department of Computer Sciences, Faculty of Physical Science, University of Benin City, Benin City, in partial fulfilment of a Bachelor of Science in Computer Science degree.
 It has not been presented before in any previous application for a bachelor’s degree.
 References made to published literature have been duly acknowledged.

 Agbontaen Kelvin Osarodion Date